TanatPi/Azure-Multi-Agents-Chatbot-Demo/README.md

 > **📄 Note:** All documents used in this demo are publicly available.
 > No sensitive or proprietary information is used.
+> I have permission from my direct supervisor to make this demo public.

 ---